Relationship

 Dreaming About Social Interaction: Meaning, Psychology & Symbolism

-Dreams of social interaction can reflect our emotional state and interpersonal relationships.
+Dreams of social interaction often reflect underlying emotional dynamics and personal growth opportunities.

 Written by: DreamMeaning Editorial Team